siruguri/postall/README.md

 * Views (for Task) use HAML
 * The layout puts notice and alert at the top of the page, and a float:right element to accommodate the user session (logged-in/out) state.

+## Testing

+The app also has some basic tests:

+* Unit tests for users and tasks - check that users can be created, and that tasks cannot be created when a user is not logged in.
+* Integration tests: None so far

 ## How Did The App Get Here?

 If you are trying to do this from scratch, note that the following `rails` and `rake` commands are essential to getting the app to its current state, after your bundle is installed (though you also have to change the code obviously):